 - You can request information about your stored personal data.

-– You may request that your personal data be corrected, supplemented, blocked or deleted.
-The deletion will be replaced by blocking if there are legal obstacles to the deletion (e.g. legal storage obligations).
+- You can request that your personal data be corrected, supplemented, blocked or deleted.
+Deletion is replaced by blocking if there are legal obstacles to deletion (e.g. legal obligations to retain data).

 - If you have set up a customer account, you can delete it or have it deleted.

 - You can object to the use of your data for marketing purposes.

 - You can revoke your consent at any time with effect for the future.

 - You can request the transfer of your data.